TyruswooStudio/Tyruswoo_MapProperties-MZ/README.md

   Zero, negative numbers, and other invalid values are ignored.
   This fixes the bug where someone might put a 0 in a list by mistake and cause undesired effects in the default empty region.

+v2.1.0 8/9/2024
+- Made Tyruswoo Map Properties compatible with Tyruswoo Altimit Movement v0.9.1 and up.
+- Game_Map's isPassable function now checks Region Restrict All and Region Allow All lists.
+  This may make region-based passability apply more consistently in some edge cases.

 > **Remember, only you can build your dreams!**
 >